DofusMeter/dofusmeter.github.io/en/index.md

 You can download .zip file containing the application by following [this link](https://github.com/DofusMeter/archive/raw/master/DofusMeter.zip).

-Extract this .zip file in a folder dedicated to Dofus Meter (where ever you want as long as the folder is empty).
+Extract this .zip file's content in a folder dedicated to Dofus Meter (where ever you want as long as the folder is empty).

 ### Launch